yshyshkin/ErlangPort/README.md

 Main entry point for Erlang is a console command `ystools:erlang-port` that should be specified as CLI command on the Erlang side.
-This command also can be used to debug existing commands - all you need is to start it and enter command name and command parameters.
+This command also can be used to debug existing commands - all you need is to start it and enter command name and parameters.

 ### Example of usage